populationgenetics/exercises/Population_structure/ExerciseFst2023.md

 </details>

-In the plot we have just generated, the black dotted line indicates the mean F<sub>ST</sub> value across all windows, and the red dotted line the 99.9% quantile (so only 0.1% of the windows have F<sub>ST</sub> above that value).
-One way to define outlying windows is to consider as outlier a windows that has F<sub>ST</sub> above the 99.9 % quantile (this value is necessarily arbitrary).
+In the plot we have just generated, the black dotted line indicates the mean F<sub>ST</sub> value across all windows, and the red dotted line the 99.9% percentile (i.e. only 0.1% of the windows have an F<sub>ST</sub> above that value).
+One way to define outlying windows is to consider only windows that have an F<sub>ST</sub> above the 99.9% percentile (this value is necessarily arbitrary).

-**Q5:** Compare the peaks of high *F<sub>ST</sub>* in the three subspecies pairs, do they tend to be found in the same position?
+**Q5:** Compare the peaks of high *F<sub>ST</sub>* in the three subspecies pairs.
+Do they tend to be found in the same position?
 Would you expect this to be the case?
 Why/why not?

 <details>
   <summary>click to see answer</summary>